Research-Software-Skills-Bath/intro-anatra/README.md

 ## 🤝 Support

 Need help?
-Contact the **Advancing Research Computing Team** at the University of Bath.
+Contact the **Research Computing Team - Digital, Data and Technology (DDaT)** at the University of Bath.

 ---